 Sally Campbell Counselling & Psychotherapy

-I am a counsellor based in Perthshire, offering inclusive and compassionate therapy both online and in person.
-My work is grounded in Gestalt psychotherapy and informed by trauma awareness, diversity and a deep respect for each persons story.
+I am a Psychotherapist, offering inclusive and compassionate therapy both online and in person.
+My work is grounded in Gestalt psychotherapy, informed by trauma awareness, diversity and a deep respect for each persons story.

 I believe therapy is a space to be seen and supported - a place where you can begin to make sense of things, at your own pace, and just as you are.